 This town is a hidden gem.
 Like many of the towns, it is small, but has enough to be a good home base location.
 There are a few different pubs and restaurant options, numerous antique shops, small boutiques, and a bunch of cafes.
 It is also ideally located to visit some of the key spots in the Cotswolds and is home to the pub known for serving the best Cotswolds Sunday Roast.

 Often referred to as the Venice of the Cotswolds, Bourton-on-the-Water is one of the bigger towns that still feels like a town.
 The town is in a prime location with other smaller quaint towns nearby.
-It offers more options for accommodations, dining, and shopping than some of the nearby villages.
+It offers more options for accommodations, dining, and shopping than some of the nearby villages, but it also is a more touristy feeling town and can get rather busy in the summer months and on nice weekend days.

 Another moderately sized town in comparison to others in the Cotswolds, Broadway is a cute town not far from the Broadway Tower.